-- Eating Parma-ham and Parmesan: Obviously you don’t want to leave Parma without the sampling some of the city’s meat and cheeses.
+- Eating Parma-ham and Parmesan: Obviously, you don’t want to leave Parma without sampling some of the city’s meat and cheeses.
 See the food and wine tours below for the best way to find, learn about, taste and purchase these Parma specialties and more.

 - Galleria Nazionale: The National Gallery of Parma focuses on artwork from the 17th, 18th, and 19th centuries.
 Inside you will find some works by van Dyck, Da Vinci, Barbieri, Allegri, and many others.

-- Cattedrale di Parma: Take a walk around the 11th century dome of Romanesque Cathedral of Parma to find frescos by Antonio da Correggio.
+- Cattedrale di Parma: Take a walk around the 11th-century dome of the Romanesque Cathedral of Parma to find frescos by Antonio da Correggio.
 Together with the Baptistery of Parma, the Cattedrale usually hosts art exhibitions and educational workshops.